conneroisu/conneroh.com/README.md

 ## Deployment

 The application can be deployed as a standalone binary or as a Docker container.

-A Dockerfile is provided for containerized deployment.
+A container geneation step in the Nix development shell is provided for convenience.

 ```bash
 # Build the application